block-core/documentation/docs/decentralization/social-media/research-and-design/data/architecture/strategy.md

 **Strategy and Tactics for Decentralized Data Storage and Retrieval**

-The purpose of this document is to identify strategies and tactics for storage and retrieval of decentralized data files.
+The purpose of this document is to identify decentralized strategy and tactics for storage and retrieval of data files.

 First Idea.